 In the health field, different systems are being developed to manage the administration of medications; to accompany the state of physical activity, heartbeat, etc.

 IoT is not a distant reality to the present day; we do not need to watch TV series to know that it is already part of our routine and our lifestyle.
-There are many uses and resources that we can optimize with this trend.
+This trend provides opportunities to optimize a wide range of resources & uses.

 What is the future of IoT?

 Most estimates state that, by 2025, there will be more than 21 billion IoT devices, and some believe the number could be even greater.
-As more IoT products reach the market, an increasing number of people are getting involved in the smart home trend, and therefore, the expectation that household items can connect to Wi-Fi is already part of almost any decision when buying a new product.
+The growing availability of IoT products has resulted in a surge of interest in smart homes.
+This has led consumers to expect that every household item they buy can connect to Wi-Fi.
+As a result, the ability to connect to the internet is an important consideration when making purchasing decisions.
 But independent consumers will not be the only ones who will use IoT devices.
 Cities and businesses will increasingly adopt smart technologies to save time and money.
 That means that cities will be able to automate, manage remotely, and collect data through visitor kiosks, surveillance systems with video cameras, bike rental stations and taxis, and an increasing number of functions that are already being deployed in several smart cities in the United States and other cities globally.

 The report ensures that IoT will dominate business sectors

-A Microsoft report states that 94 percent of companies will use IoT by the end of 2021.
-The report also proved that IoT is already an intrinsic part of a variety of important manufacturing, commerce and transportation industries, and even in the areas Government and medical care.
+As of 2021, Microsoft predicts that 94 percent of companies will use IoT.
+The report also proved that IoT is already an intrinsic part of a variety of important manufacturing, commerce and transportation industries, and even in the areas of Government and medical care.
 The growth of IoT shows no signs of slowing down: adoption is expected to increase by 9 points over the next two years, which means that 94% of companies will use IoT by the end of 2021.
 According to Windows Central, Microsoft hired Hypothesis Group to carry out the investigation during the first half of 2019, and the data comes from a 20-minute online survey with more than 3,000 executive representatives of companies globally, focusing on the United States, the United Kingdom, Canada, Germany, France, China, and Japan.